isomerpages/moe-loyangviewsec/_sec-1-registration/Sec 1 Registration 2026.md

 <p>Where to report: Parade Square in the school
 <br>Our student councillors will be around to welcome you and guide your child/ward
 to the reporting venue.</p>
-<p>If your child/ward is unable to report to our school on Thursday, 2 January
+<p>If your child/ward is unable to report to our school on Friday, 2 January
-2025, please contact our Assistant Year Head, Ms Lim Mengrui Carol Joanne, to confirm that you are taking up the place at our school.</p>
+2025, please contact our Assistant Year Head, Mdm Nazeeracany, to confirm that you are taking up the place at our school.</p>
-<p><strong>Ms Lim Mengrui Carol Joanne</strong>
+<p><strong>Mdm Nazeeracany</strong>
 <br>Assistant Year Head, Lower Secondary
 <br>Contact Details: 65821727 ext.
-141 or email <a rel="noopener noreferrer nofollow" target="_blank">carol_joanne_lim@moe.edu.sg</a>
+164 or email <a href="mailto:nazeeracany_mohamed_husien@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">nazeeracany_mohamed_husien@moe.edu.sg</a>
 </p>
 </li>
 </ul>